-Houston’s New York-style deli, Kenny & Ziggy’s, offers a variety of appetizers including franks in a blanket and mini potato and onion knishes, sides, salads and meats for Thanksgiving Day.
+Houston’s New York-style deli Kenny & Ziggy’s offers a variety of appetizers including franks-in-a-blanket and mini potato and onion knishes, sides, salads and meats for Thanksgiving Day.
 But if you truly want to make it easy, their complete Thanksgiving meal is a good choice.
-For $260, get a 20-lb whole turkey, wild mushroom and chestnut stuffing, apple pie and cranberry-pineapple-nut relish, plus two sides of your choosing.
-The meal feeds 14 to 16 people.
+For $275, get a 20 pound whole turkey, wild mushroom and chestnut stuffing, gravy, apple pie and cranberry-pineapple-nut relish, plus two sides.
+The meal feeds 10-12 people.

-Deadline: Place your order by Thursday, Nov.
-17. Pick-up at the Post Oak location only on Nov.
-23.
+Deadline: Place your order by November 15th and pick-up at the Post Oak location only on November 21.

 Get as much or as little help as you need at Revival Market.
 The Heights restaurant’s Thanksgiving menu includes a variety of meats (from good old fashioned turkey to duck), sides, desserts and “cooking aides,” such as housemade stocks and pie shells to help out in the cooking process.
 The menu also includes a selection of breads to accompany your dinner.